praveenmunagapati/identityserver/docs/oauth2/oauth2.md

 ### Use the access token to access the API

 The access token allows you to make requests to the API like described in the authorization code grant type above.
-When an organization api keys is used, the requests are a behalf of the organization instead of on behalf of a user.
+When an organization api key is used, the requests are on behalf of the organization instead of on behalf of a user.